vodquang96/django-anymail/docs/sending/tracking.rst

 :ref:`signal receiver functions <signal-receivers>` are documented in more detail below.

-Note that your tracking signal recevier(s) will be called for all tracking webhook types you've enabled at your ESP, so you should always check the :attr:`~AnymailTrackingEvent.event_type` as shown in the examples above to ensure you're processing the expected events.
+Note that your tracking signal receiver(s) will be called for all tracking webhook types you've enabled at your ESP, so you should always check the :attr:`~AnymailTrackingEvent.event_type` as shown in the examples above to ensure you're processing the expected events.